 - Adequate subject preparation for the proposed major.
 Evidence of adequate preparation varies by program, but examples include letters of reference, auditions, samples of work, and personal statements.

 - A recommendation for acceptance by the Graduate Studies Committee for the proposed major area.

 Applicants may apply simultaneously to more than one graduate program, but they may enroll in only one program, with the exception of applicants admitted to dual degree programs.
 All complete applications are forwarded to the Graduate Studies Committee(s) for the proposed area(s).
-Admission decisions are based on a careful review of all aspects of the applicant’s file including standardized tests, undergraduate grade point average, letters of recommendation, research and teaching experience, etc. Scores on standardized tests such as the GRE are not the sole criterion for making an admission decision or ending consideration of the application.
+Admission decisions are based on a careful and holistic review of all aspects of the applicant’s file including standardized tests, undergraduate grade point average, letters of recommendation, research and teaching experience, etc. Scores on standardized tests such as the GRE are not the sole criterion for making an admission decision or ending consideration of the application.
 Information about admission criteria for each graduate program is available from the graduate advisor.

 When there are more qualified applicants than can adequately be instructed by the faculty or accommodated in the facilities, the Graduate Studies Committee (GSC) for the proposed area may deny admission to students who have met the prescribed requirements.
 GSC admissions recommendations to the graduate dean are final; there is no appeal.
 All admissions must be approved by the graduate dean.